sustech-cs304/team-project-24spring-34/report1-34.md

 ### Have you used AI to propose features for the project?

 Yes.
-By leveraging various AI techniques such as ChatGPT, I can generate insightful recommendations for feature enhancements or new feature ideas.
+By leveraging various AI techniques such as ChatGPT, we can generate insightful recommendations for feature enhancements or new feature ideas.
 These AI-driven proposals can provide valuable insights to optimize project development and meet user needs effectively.

+### Have you used AI to conduct the preliminary requirement analysis?

+Yes.
+The functional requirements refer to the features.
+For nonfunctional requirements, we first ask ChatGPT “please write Non-functional requirements”, then it responses how to write nonfunctional requirements in several aspects.
+Then we ask, “how to write X”.
+(X for a specific aspect) Then it answers some description and methods.
+We use the answers with some correction.

 ### Have you used AI to generate user stories?

 One example is utilizing ChatGPT to generate responses for user stories.
-I provided the prompts with specific issues and requirements, and ChatGPT generated appropriate responses based on its training data.
-However, I always review and refine the responses to ensure accuracy, clarity, and alignment with our brand voice.
-While I directly use AI-generated responses for efficiency, I also draw inspiration from AI-generated insights and suggestions to inform decision-making and brainstorming processes.
+We provided the prompts with specific issues and requirements, and ChatGPT generated appropriate responses based on its training data.
+However, we always review and refine the responses to ensure accuracy, clarity, and alignment with our brand voice.
+While we directly use AI-generated responses for efficiency, we also draw inspiration from AI-generated insights and suggestions to inform decision-making and brainstorming processes.

 ### Have you used AI to generate issues or tasks?